tbttin/dotfiles/README.md

 This is a bare reppository of my $HOME.
-It indludes configuration file for:
+It indludes configuration files (default on Bash and Arch Linux) for:
   - Vim
-  - Suckless programs: dwm, st, slstatus, .etc
+  - Suckless programs: dwm, st, slstatus
+  - Makepkg
   - Bash
-  - Makepkg
   - Zathura
   - Some X related config files.
+  - Git
-  ...
+  - ...

-This [durdn's tutorial](https://www.atlassian.com/git/tutorials/dotfiles) might help you to know how to make the same repo to store your own configuration files/dotfiles and QUICKLY bring your dotfiles back with a single line of command.
+Ofcourse, we have many way to store config files but this durdn's tutorial [How to store dotfiles?](https://www.atlassian.com/git/tutorials/dotfiles) is a good introduction about how to use git to manage dotfiles and QUICKLY bring it back with a single-line of command.
+Have fun!